-Most Shawnee pottery items left the factory with paper labels to denote their origin.
+Most Shawnee pottery items left the factory with paper labels to denote their origin, as mentioned above.
 Since the corn dinnerware lines got plenty of use on mid-20th century tables, the labels were either removed by the original owner or wore away over time through washing and wear.
 Many corn pieces now seem to be unmarked or just have "USA" incised in the bottom of the piece.

 Many inexperienced collectibles dealers seem to label most any corn item as Corn King these days, making it a somewhat generic term.
 Genuine Corn King pieces in excellent condition can range in value from about $25 to $200 depending on the piece.

-Corn Queen items are slightly less valuable, according to Schroeder's, but it's wise to consult a reference guide on the topic to make sure you're getting real Shawnee Pottery when you first start out buying or trying to identify pieces you own.
+Corn Queen items are slightly less valuable, according to Schroeder's, but it's wise to consult a reference guide on the topic or more knowledgeable collectors to make sure you're getting real Shawnee Pottery when you first start out buying or trying to identify pieces you own.

-The look-alikes remain attractive and can certainly be considered collectible in their own right, but it's nice to know what you think is Shawnee is actually the genuine article.
+The look-alikes remain attractive and can certainly be considered collectible in their own right, but it is better to know what you think is Shawnee is actually the genuine article.